Cajac/picoCTF-Writeups/picoCTF_2021/Forensics/Wireshark_twoo_twooo_two_twoo.md

 ### Get an overview of the traffic

-Let's get an overview of the traffic with `Protocol Hierarchy Statistics` with the commandline version of Wireshark - [tshark](https://www.wireshark.org/docs/man-pages/tshark.html)
+We start by getting an overview of the traffic with `Protocol Hierarchy Statistics` using the commandline version of Wireshark - [tshark](https://www.wireshark.org/docs/man-pages/tshark.html)
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Forensics/Wireshark_twoo_twooo_two_twoo]
 └─$ tshark -q -z io,phs -r shark2.pcapng